 Plant tissue culture was a new rendition to the methods of plant breeding that developed around the 1950s.
 Since the conventional breeding techniques could not fulfill the then required demand of crops, tissue culture came around as a grand leap in breeding practices.
-Plant tissue culture makes use of parts of a plant to generate multiple copies of the plant in a very short duration.
-The technique exploits the property of totipotencyof plant cell which means that any cell from any part of the plant can be used to generate a whole new plant.
+It makes use of parts of a plant to generate multiple copies of the plant in a very short duration.
+The technique exploits the property of totipotency of plant cell which means that any cell from any part of the plant can be used to generate a whole new plant.

 Types of Plant tissue culture